-- M1 Estimate is based on continuous monitoring data or measurements for the EPCRA Section 313 chemical. - M2 Estimate is based on periodic or random monitoring data or measurements for the EPCRA Section 313 chemical. - C Estimate is based on mass balance calculations, such as calculation of the amount of the EPCRA Section 313 chemical in streams entering and leaving process equipment. - E1 Estimate is based on published emissions factors, such as those relating release quantity to through-put or equipment type (e.g., air emissions factors).

-- E2 Estimate is based on site specific emissions factors, such as those relating release quantity to through-put or equipment type (e.g., air emissions factors). - O Estimate is based on other approaches such as engineering calculations (e.g., estimating volatilization using published mathematical formulas) or best engineering judgment.
+- M1 Estimate is based on continuous monitoring data or measurements for the EPCRA Section 313 chemical. - M2 Estimate is based on periodic or random monitoring data or measurements for the EPCRA Section 313 chemical. - C Estimate is based on mass balance calculations, such as calculation of the amount of the EPCRA Section 313 chemical in streams entering and leaving process equipment. - E1 Estimate is based on published emission factors, such as those relating release quantity to through-put or equipment type (e.g., air emission factors). - E2 Estimate is based on site specific emission factors, such as those relating release quantity to through-put or equipment type (e.g., air emission factors). - O Estimate is based on other approaches such as engineering calculations (e.g., estimating volatilization using published mathematical formulas) or best engineering judgment.
 This would include applying an estimated removal efficiency to a waste stream, even if the composition of the stream before treatment was fully identified through monitoring data.

-6.2[] Column C: Type of Waste Management: Disposal/Treatment/Energy Recovery/ Recycling different waste management activities, including disposal, treatment, energy recovery, or recycling.
+6.2c Column C: Type of Waste Management: Disposal/ Treatment/Energy Recovery/Recycling

+You should enter one of the following M codes to identify the type of disposal, treatment, energy recovery, or recycling methods used by the off-site location for the reported EPCRA Section 313 chemical.
+You must use separate transfers and codes for a single location when distinct quantities of the reported EPCRA Section 313 chemical are subject to different waste management activities, including disposal, treatment, energy recovery, or recycling.
 You must use the code that represents the ultimate disposition of the chemical.

-You should enter one of the following M codes to identify the type of disposal, treatment, energy recovery, or recycling methods used by the off-site location for the reported EPCRA Section 313 chemical.
-You must use separate transfers and codes for a single location when distinct quantities of the reported EPCRA Section 313 chemical are subject to